Saymanning/Honey_Bee_Colony_Loss_US/README.md

    ![image](https://user-images.githubusercontent.com/78371845/126084590-880de1d0-803c-475e-8fbb-f74c44cf2d34.png)

-### Resources: Technologies used for this analysis

-  - PostgreSQL
-  - Python
-  - Pandas library
-  - Tableau
-  - MLENV

 ### Machine Learning Model:
    - Initially, we chose to perform a linear regression analysis on two datasets we collected.
 Linear regression can show a relationship between variables and allows for forecasting future trends.
 After reviewing the analysis, it was decided to run a multi-linear regression due to the addition of a third dataset.